RayAndrade/TheRayCode/Csharp/AbstractFactory/README.md

 ```
 Client: Testing client code with the first factory type...
-The result of the product B1.
+The result of the product B2.
-The result of the B1 collaborating with the (The result of the product A1.)
+The result of the B2 collaborating with the (The result of the product A1.)

 Client: Testing the same client code with the second factory type...
 The result of the product B2.
-The result of the B2 collaborating with the (The result of the product A2.)
+The result of the B2 collaborating with the (The Ray Code is AWESOME!!!)

 ```